 It’s not something you can do with LeadFuze.

 If you think it’s beneficial to send 20-50 messages to people out of your direct network, that’s a Sales Navigator only tool.

 I’m not being facetious.
 If you’re a freelancer and have clients in your LI network, it could be very lucrative to send a message to someone in your 2nd or 3rd tier.
 One new client per month could be all you need and those few message could get you more than you need.

 3 Search Functionality

-Sales Navigator has massive data.
+It’s easy to learn how to use LinkedIn Sales Navigator, and the platform has massive data.
 With over 500 million users, there’s a lot of gold there.
 But over the years, working through their search is becoming a bit dated.